trak3r/rngesus/README.md

 # TODO
 - animate cool 3d dice roll on screen
-    - aren't showing every time; never on initial roll, sometimes on re-roll
+    - you often have to hard-reload a page to see the dice; seems navigating around causes them to stop working
     - some dice types (d100) aren't showing at all
-    - the result hover raw stopped working
+    - the feature where hovering over a result shows the raw roll stopped working
 - tagging / categories, searchable and browsable
 - share rollable randomizers via links with guid not raw id
 - pagination